Christos-16/PORTFOLIO_1/README.md

 ## ----------------------------------------------------------

 # Web Development Project: Portfolio Site
-In this repository there is the code of my personal [Portfolio] page (https://gracious-gates-c8cf2e.netlify.app/)
+In this repository there is the code of my personal page [Portfolio](https://gracious-gates-c8cf2e.netlify.app/)

 ## Specifically, the repository consists of code:

 * HTML
 * CSS
 * JavaScript